Shanghai Russians: Living conditions

 Many exiles set up restaurants in the district known as Little Russia (around the Avenue Joffre, now Middle Huaihai Road, in the French Concession), contributing to the development of the local Western-style Haipai cuisine.
 Russian musicians (such as Oleg Lundstrem) achieved a dominance over the city's foreign-run orchestra.
-The most famous Russian singer, Alexander Vertinsky, relocated from Paris to Shanghai; and Fyodor Chaliapin was seen on tour.
+The most famous Russian singer, Alexander Vertinsky, relocated from Paris to Shanghai; and Fyodor Chaliapin appeared on tour.
 Vladimir Tretchikoff, the "King of Kitsch", spent his youth in the city.
 Russian teachers offered lessons in theatre and dancing.
-Margot Fonteyn, the English ballerina, studied dance in Shanghai as a child with Russian masters, one of whom, George Gontcharov, had formerly danced with the Bolshoi in Moscow.
+Margot Fonteyn, the English ballerina, studied dance in Shanghai as a child with Russian masters, one of whom, George Gontcharov, had danced with the Bolshoi in Moscow.

-But it was the contribution that Russian women made to the entertainment industry, dancing and otherwise, that gave the city its exotic reputation, noted in the guidebooks of the day.
+Russian women with their dancing and other contributions to the entertainment industry gave the city the exotic reputation noted in the guidebooks of the day.
 A fictionalized portrayal of their predicament is presented in the James Ivory film The White Countess (2005).